Jojotheamazing/esp32-console/README.md

 ## 📖 Description

-Using an ESP32 as the main brain of the console unlocks many capabilities.
+Using an ESP32 s3 as the main brain of the console unlocks many capabilities.
-The main goal is to create a stable and functional handheld console.
+The main goal is to create a stable and functional handheld console with mostly cheap components so anyone can replicate it.

 ---